 Treatment depends on whether a patient has small or non-small cell lung cancer.
 Limited stage non-small cell lung cancer may be operable; otherwise it is treated with radiotherapy.
 Small cell lung cancer is treated with chemotherapy.

 To succeed in a medical negligence claim you need to prove that the delay affected the outcome.
 Usually this means you need to prove that during the delay the cancer progressed to a more advanced stage.
 Therefore, delays of a few months are unlikely to be enough.
 However if cancer is left, it is likely to grow and can spread to other parts of the body.
 Mistakes in diagnosing lung cancer can be very serious.
-Medical negligence claims may be brought for:
+Lung cancer misdiagnosis claims may be brought for:

 - Failure to carry out adequate examination or take an accurate history